giantswarm/giantswarm-aws-account-prerequisites/README.md

 ### Adjust variables

-- `principal_arns_giantswarm_root_account` - can be adjusted to be more strict and specify user which will assume the role.
-Default is `arn:aws:iam::084190472784:root`.
-You dent need to change this unless you have a specific requirement.
 - `admin_role_name` - can be adjusted to be more strict and specify role name.
 You dent need to change this unless you have a specific requirement.

 ### Execution